-Join us for RFF Live’s "The Future of Carbon Pricing," where we will sit down with Dr. Gilbert Metcalf to discuss his book, Paying for Pollution: Why a Carbon Tax is Good for America, published in 2019 by Oxford University Press.
-The event will kick off with brief remarks from Metcalf about the book, followed by a conversation with economist Douglas Holtz-Eakin moderated by Coral Davenport of the New York Times.
-The panel will discuss the opportunities and challenges facing carbon pricing during the next few years, as well as lessons learned from carbon pricing around the world.
+On March 6, 2019, Resources for the Future (RFF) hosted "The Future of Carbon Pricing" with Dr. Gilbert Metcalf.
+This event, part of our RFF Live series, featured a discussion on Metcalf's book, Paying for Pollution: Why a Carbon Tax is Good for America, published in 2019 by Oxford University Press.
+The event kicked off with brief remarks from Metcalf about the book, followed by a conversation with economist Douglas Holtz-Eakin moderated by Coral Davenport of the New York Times.
+The panel discussed the opportunities and challenges facing carbon pricing during the next few years, as well as lessons learned from carbon pricing around the world.

 About the Book

 The threats posed by global climate change are widely recognized and carbon emissions are the major source of greenhouse gases accumulating in the atmosphere.
 Paying for Pollution incisively examines the very real costs—economic and social—of climate change and the challenges of concerted action to reduce future losses due to damages of higher temperatures and more extreme weather.
 Metcalf argues that there is a convergence of social, economic, environmental, and political forces that provides an opening for a new approach to climate policy, one based on market principles that can appeal to politicians across the political spectrum.
 After all, markets work best when the price of a good reflects all its costs.